michaelbeaumont/awesome-leaved/README.md

     theme.layout_leaved = "~/.config/awesome/awesome-leaved/leaved.png"

-using the correct path to the image file.
+using the correct path to the image file in this repository.

 Keybindings
 -----------